turp/workshop.intro-to-copilot/README.md

 - Reduces human review overhead for routine or boilerplate updates
 - Catches issues before they reach your team's code review

-**In practice with Copilot:** Generate code in Agent mode, then open a new chat session and ask Copilot to review the implementation critically, looking for edge cases, security issues, and potential bugs.
+**In practice with Copilot:** Generate code using autonomous agents, then open a new chat session and ask Copilot to review the implementation critically, looking for edge cases, security issues, and potential bugs.

 #### 3. Automate Tests and Validation with AI